This is a complete guide to lunges vs. squats.

-The standing squat and forward lunge are just as good as each other but this can depend if…
+The standing squat and forward lunge are equally as good as each other; however, this is dependent on …

-- If you are looking to build muscle – If you’re looking to become big, the squat is the better option as you can add additional weight to this exercise.
-However, this doesn’t mean you should completely overlook single-leg training from your leg workouts because the lunge will increase your balance, stability, and flexibility, therefore enabling you to be as athletic as possible when it comes to performing heavy-load exercises such as the squat
+- If you’re looking to build muscle: If you’re looking to become big, the squat is the better option as you can add additional weight to this exercise.
+However, this doesn’t mean you should completely overlook single-leg training from your leg workouts because the lunge will increase your balance, stability, and flexibility, therefore enabling you to be as athletic as possible when it comes to performing heavy-load exercises like the squat.

-- If you are a beginner – A body-weight squat would be a better exercise because lunges require good balance, which if ignored, could result in a loss of balance and possible injury
+- If you’re a beginner: A body-weight squat is the better exercise because lunges require good balance that, if ignored, could result in a loss of balance and possible injury.

-- If you’re overweight – Body-weight squats would also be the better exercise for the same reason as the point above (lunges – especially weighted – require a lot of balance and stability)
+- If you’re overweight: Body-weight squats are the better exercise for the same reason as the point above as lunges ― especially weighted ― require a lot of balance and stability.

-- If you lack flexibility – Squatting with a stiff lower body can cause poor form.
-Most notably, you can a ‘but wink‘ problem where your tight hamstrings can’t go any lower in the squat, causing your pelvis to move from an anterior pelvic tilt (arched lower back) to a posterior lower back (rounded lower back), which will place tension on this area.
-Body-weight lunges, on the other hand, are a dynamic movement which can improve your flexibility
+- If you lack flexibility: Squatting with a stiff lower body can cause poor form.
+Most notably, you can have a “Butt Wink problem, where your tight hamstrings can’t go any lower in the squat, causing your pelvis to move from an anterior pelvic tilt (arched lower back) to a posterior lower back (rounded lower back), which will place tension on this area.
+Meanwhile, body-weight lunges are a dynamic movement that can improve your flexibility.

-- If you have an injury – Research shows that both walking lunges and single-leg squats “are both effective in rehabilitation programs and should be added to injury prevention training programs” [3, 4, 5]
+- If you have an injury: Research shows that both walking lunges and single-leg squats “are both effective in rehabilitation programs and should be added to injury prevention training programs.”

-There are a wide variety of leg exercises which will help you develop strong thighs, hamstrings, glutes, and calves.
-However…
+There are a wide variety of leg exercises that will help you develop strong thighs, hamstrings, glutes, and calves.
+However …

 Many trainees have different opinions about what leg exercise is superior.

-Both are compound movements (movements that engage more than one muscle group) which help develop functional strength (the building block of strength to help you in your day to day activities).
+Both are compound movements, which are movements that engage more than one muscle group, and help develop functional strength (the building block of strength to help you in your day-to-day activities).

 We know compound movements are what give you a prominent stimulus for growth.

-Let’s analyse each exercise so that you can uncover the difference between the two:
+Let’s analyze each exercise so that you can uncover the difference between the two.

 This exercise has long been crowned “The King” of all exercises.

-It is without a doubt a natural human movement pattern, which every beginner should learn in the very start of their training.
+It is, without a doubt, a natural human movement pattern, which every beginner should learn at the very start of their training.

 The primary muscles worked in a back squat include:

-The secondary, stabiliser muscles worked in a back-squat include:
+The secondary, stabilizer muscles worked in a back squat include:

 Should You Squat Daily?

-No, you don’t have to squat every day, but including squats regularly in your strength training regimen will quickly improve your lower body strength and functionality.
+No, you don’t have to squat every day.
+However, including squats in your strength training regimen regularly will improve your lower body strength and functionality.

 Of course, you can start off with just your body weight.